 Enamel matrix derivative (EMD) contains a variety of hydrophobic enamel matrix proteins and is extracted from the developing embryonic enamel of porcine teeth.
 EMD is associated with the formation of acellular cementum and has been shown to stimulate periodontal regeneration.
 Studies have demonstrated the regeneration of buccal dehiscences with regeneration of cementum, periodontal ligament and alveolar bone to the extent of mimicking natural process of development.

 EMD is U.S. Food and Drug Administration (FDA)-approved for use in vertical osseous defects.
 It is indicated as an adjunct to periodontal surgery for topical application onto exposed root surfaces to treat infrabony defects without furcations resulting from loss of tooth support due to moderate or severe periodontitis.
-It is indicated for use either alone or in combination with autografts, allografts, xenografts or guided tissue regeneration (GTR), and in membranes with one-, two- or three-walled vertical osseous defects.
+It is indicated for use either alone or in combination with autografts, allografts, xenografts or guided tissue regeneration (GTR) to reduce or eliminate one-, two- or three-walled vertical osseous defects.
+Studies have also shown EMD to be of benefit in periodontal soft tissue grafting for coronally advanced flaps and connective tissue grafts.

 Original policy: September 13, 2004